Whenever I travel somewhere new, I try not to have too many expectations.

 Mythical Irish giant warrior, Finn McCool, was challenged to a fight by Scottish giant, Benandonner.
 The Causeway linked Scotland & Ireland, so the story goes.
 McCool outwitted the Scot, scared him off and on his retreat, Benandonner destroyed the Giant’s Causeway, leaving it as it looks today.

-17 Years later I went there & I was enthralled like a kid who’d just discovered an enchanted forest.
+Seventeen years later I went there and I was enthralled like a kid who’d just discovered an enchanted forest.

 Beauty is eternity gazing at itself in a mirror.